geekblower/LoveBabbar-DSA/Lecture-003/README.md

 8.
     ```
-    Write a program to print the following pattern :
+    Write a program to print the following pattern (for n=4) :

         * * * *
         * * * *